yyin-dev/MIT6.828/labNotes/lab2/IntelManualReading - Chapter 5.md

 #### Page frame

-A 4k-bute unit of continugous addresses of physical memory.
+A 4k-byte unit of contiguous addresses of physical memory.

 #### Linear Address